-Prof. Sandra Steingard, MD Editor-in-Chief Community Mental Health Journal
+Professor Sandra Steingard, MD Editor-in-chief Community Mental Health Journal

-Dear Prof. Steingard,
+Dear Professor Steingard,

-Thank you for the opportunity to submit a revised version of my manuscript entitled: "Immigrant Caregivers: The Double Burden Experience of Immigrants Caring for a Family Member with Severe Mental Illness" for consideration for publication in The Community Mental Health Journal.
-I have uploaded the revised manuscript on the specified website.
+Thank you for the opportunity to submit a revised version of my manuscript entitled, “Immigrant Caregivers: The Double Burden Experience of Immigrants Caring for a Family Member with Severe Mental Illness.”
+I have uploaded the revised manuscript to the specified website.
 I would like to express my gratitude to the anonymous reviewers for their constructive and helpful suggestions.
-I believe the article has benefited from the changes made.
-Below please find a detailed outline of the changes introduced and my responses to the reviewers’ comments.
+I believe that the article has benefited greatly from the changes made.
+Below, please find a detailed outline of the changes and my responses to the reviewers’ comments.

-With kind regards,
+Kind regards,

 Evgeny Knaifel, Ph.D.